emirg1989/problemas-resueltos/README.md

 # problemas-resueltos
-## 1-Hallar el menor de dos números sin usar condicionales (if, switch) ni operador ternario, ni lbrería Math.
+## 1-Hallar el menor de dos números sin usar condicionales (if, switch) ni operador ternario, ni librería Math.
+Find the smaller of two numbers without conditionals like if,switch, ternary operator and Math library.
 function minor(a, b) {
 	var minimum = 0;
 	while(a && b){